subash-sunar-0/java-swing-project/README.md

 # java-swing-project
-    This is an individual project for 3 senester to create app using java swing and JDBC CURD.
+    This is an individual project for 3 semester to create app using java swing and JDBC CURD.

 #Tools and Technologies used